Christ's Hospital: History

 The boys were relocated from Newgate and Hertford to the new site in 1902.
-Hertford became a girls-only school.
+Hertford became a girls-only school, until the girls joined the boys on the Horsham site in 1985.

 Over the centuries Christ's Hospital has continued to enjoy royal patronage.
 In 1919, George V became the first royal patron, followed by George VI in 1937 and Elizabeth II in 1953.